BooLTonian/DanzylvaniaLaws/Consitution.md

 5.1.2.
 A Citizen may not be in more than one position per term.
 5.1.3.
 Positions are elected by popular vote during the Monthly Assembly.
 5.1.4.
 Magistrates may be organised through an external charter passed in the Assembly.
        i.
-Charters that grant magistratives authoritative powers must include a consecutive-term limit.
+Charters that grant magistrates authoritative powers must include a consecutive-term limit.
 ### Article 2 - Civil magistrates
 Magistrates concerned with civil matters.
 5.2.1.
 Agricultural Magistrate.